sampotts/plyr/readme.md

 ## Events

-You can listen for events on the element you setup Plyr on.
+You can listen for events on the target element you setup Plyr on (see example under the table).
 Some events only apply to HTML5 audio and video.

 <table class="table" width="100%">
   <thead>